November 17, 2022

 The contract’s terms are sufficiently certain: hosting service provided including e-mail support provided by BobCo to AliceCo to start on 1st of December for 6 months for £6000 ex VAT.

 There’s consideration: the £6,000 ex VAT in return for the services or the other way, the services in return for the £6,000 ex VAT.

 And the parties’ intended to create legal relations (it’s actually presumed in this case as this is clearly a business scenario).

 You might be wondering, are you contractually bound to every email you send and receive?
 Fortunately, no.

 The above requirements for contract formation need to be met before an email exchange could constitute a contract (that isn’t a deed).
 In any case, an e-mail containing an offer alone couldn’t be a contract, as there is no acceptance by or on behalf of the other party.

-Further, many leverage the phrase “subject to contract” whether that’s in their heading or in the email itself.
-This is often used when parties involved want to be clear that the email exchange is more so intended to initially negotiate rather than create a legally binding agreement.
+Further, many use the phrase “subject to contract” whether that’s in their heading or in the email itself.
+This is often used when parties involved want to be clear that the email exchange is intended to initially negotiate rather than create a legally binding agreement.
 However, the inclusion of this phrase isn’t necessarily a get-out-of-jail-free card, and there have been instances where this statement hasn’t prevented a contract from being formed due to the above elements being present.

 Unsurprisingly, legally binding email exchanges can come with their own unique set of complications.
 So, what are some of the risks of using emails to negotiate contracts?